maghoff/infix/README.md

     })

 The output from `codegen` can be used for compiling the expression ahead of time, saving execution time in a deploy scenario.
+When compiling everything ahead of time, the `infix` library is no longer needed for deploy, so this can also be a win for deploy asset size.

 Implementing a number provider
 ==============================